Health, Safety and Welfare Policies

 • Do NOT stop to collect personal belongings.

-• Do NOT re-enter the building until given permission to do so by the Deputy Principal or, in his absence, the Director of Estates.
+• Do NOT re-enter the building until given permission to do so by a senior member of staff or a fire marshall.

 • Do NOT use the lifts.

-• Refuge points for students requiring assistance to evacuate the building are by the lifts on each landing.
+• Refuge points for students requiring assistance to evacuate the building are clearly signed and located generally by the designated lifts or by evacuation chair stations.

 Assembly Points